cnabio/duffle/docs/101-bundle-json.md

 The `name` and `version` fields are used to identify the CNAB bundle.
 Both fields are required.

 - Name should be human-readable (TODO: Define allowed format)
-- Version MUST be a SemVer2 string
+- Version MUST be a [SemVer2](https://semver.org) string

 Fields that do not match this specification _should_ cause failures.

-*TODO:* `bundle.json` probably requires a few more top-level fields, such as something about who published it, and something about the license.
+*TODO:* `bundle.json` probably requires a few more top-level fields, such as something about who published it, and something about the license, as well as a bundle api version.
 A decision on this is deferred until after the PoC

 ## Invocation Image